Torrey E. Wales: Death and burial

 On July 5, 1902 Wales died at his home in Burlington.
 The funeral took place in Burlington at the Congregational Church on College Street.
 He was buried at Lakeview Cemetery in Burlington.

 Family

-In 1846, Wales married Elizabeth C. Mason (1822-1886).
-In 1888, he married Helen M. Mason (d.
-1895) a niece of his first wife.
+Wales married Elizabeth Chickering Mason in February 1846, with whom he had two children before her death on April 12, 1886.
+In July 1888, he married Helen M. White (nee Mason), a niece of his first wife, and remained married until her death in 1896.

-With his first wife, Wales was the father of two sons, George W. Wales (1855-1890), and Henry H. Wales (1858-1860).

 In April 1868, George Wales was accidentally shot in the lung by the instructor who was teaching him business writing at a Burlington commercial college.
-He made a full recovery, and Torrey Wales and he later practiced law together as Wales & Wales.
-George Wales went on to serve as private secretary for U.S. Senators Justin Smith Morrill and Henry L. Dawes, and Secretary of Civil and Military Affairs (chief assistant) to Governor John L. Barstow.
+George served as private secretary for U.S. Senators Justin Smith Morrill and Henry L. Dawes, and Secretary of Civil and Military Affairs (chief assistant) to Governor John L. Barstow.